Social Responsibility and Sustainability

-Ultra-processed school lunches are fueling a child health crisis—higher rates of obesity, diabetes, and even declining academic performance.
-When Mark Clouse became CEO of the Campbell's Company, he saw that divide play out blocks from his Camden, New Jersey, headquarters: In one Camden public school, students threw away cafeteria meals and turned to candy and soda.
+When Mark Clouse became CEO of the Campbell's Company, he saw a notable divide play out at schools near his Camden, New Jersey, headquarters: In one public school, students reached for candy and soda instead of cafeteria meals.
 In a nearby charter school, they lined up for salad.

-Intent on boosting access to healthy foods in Camden’s public schools, in 2021 Clouse launched Full Futures, a five-year, $5 million initiative to improve school nutrition.
-The funding infusion not only upgraded food infrastructure and training, but also offers a blueprint for community impact.
+Intent on boosting access to healthy foods in Camden’s public schools, in 2021 Campbell's launched Full Futures, a five-year, $5 million initiative to improve school nutrition.
+The funding infusion not only upgraded food infrastructure and training, but also offers a blueprint for community impact, says the case study "Campbell's Recipe for Advancing School Nutrition," coauthored by Harvard Business School Senior Lecturer Hise Gibson.

 A blueprint for community change

-However, Clouse knew his company could only do so much to improve access to healthy foods.
-He hoped that his actions would have a broader impact, creating a roadmap that other companies in heavy manufacturing cities like Pittsburgh, Cleveland, and Cincinnati could follow to help their own communities.
+But Clouse knew his company could only do so much to improve access to healthy foods.
+He hoped his actions would have a broader impact and offer a roadmap for other companies.

 “We are not going to change the world, but we can be one great example of what it looks like and inspire others to follow,” Clouse says in the case.